joma-webdevs/automatic-graphql-transaction-naming-for-new-relic/README.md

 In NR, the transaction name would be `/GraphQl/Controller/GraphQl\Query\Multiple`

 ## Change Log
-- v1.1.0: Able to log GraphQl errors
+- v1.1.0: Able to log GraphQl errors.
+- v1.2.0: Log SOAP/REST errors.
+[Soap Naming does not work in Version >=2.3.2](https://github.com/newrelic/newrelic-php-agent/issues/55)